Spey Bay is a small settlement situated at the eastern side of the mouth of the River Spey on the coast of the Moray Firth.

 Today the land is owned by the Forestry Commission.

 The location of the Patrol was close to the RAF Dallachy and RAF Milltown.
 There were likely invasion beaches in the area around Spey Bay.
 There were two railways that would have been likely targets and associated bridges over the River Spey.

 Most likely Blairmore House in Huntly.
 However it has been mentioned there were trips to England.
 We would assume this meant training at GHQ Coleshill.

 Davie Grant recalls an Uncle (Hugh Grant) working at RAF Lossiemouth as a clerk of works.
-His uncle told him he was engaged in secret work in the hills to run communication wires, but mentioned that he had to take the secret of where things were to his grave.
-It is belived these were for the Auxiliary unit OBs.
+His Uncle told him he was engaged in secret work in the hills to run communication wires, but mentioned that he had to take the secret of where things were to his grave.
+It is believed these were for the Auxiliary Unist OBs.